 Information for Exams Officers at schools/colleges looking to offer admissions tests

-Candidates can sit admissions tests at their own school or college or via one of our open centres.
-If you are an Exams Officer and you wish to administer admissions tests to your own students, please read the information below.
+Candidates can sit our admissions tests at approved Cambridge Assessment Admissions Testing centres.
+If you are an Exams Officer and wish to become an approved centre, please read the information below.

 Applying to become a centre

 If you wish to apply to become a centre, please complete and submit the Centre Approval Form.